Skip to content

 Renault Megane E-Tech interior

-Renault’s interiors are full of the good stuff at the moment, and the Megane is a lovely place to spend time.
+Renault’s interiors are full of the good stuff at the moment, and the Megane is a lovely place to spend time in.
 The textures and fabrics are imaginative, tactile and stop the car feeling drab inside – as some rival EVs can.
 Plus, the grey seat fabric in higher-spec models is recycled, so you can feel like you’re doing your bit for the polar bears.

 From behind the wheel, the Megane feels very driver-focused, with the infotainment screen and the attached phone tray angled towards you, which makes it easy to reach all the controls.